Shipping & Taxes calculated at checkout | Empty Cart

 In all seriousness, it sounds pretty good, right?
 Who wouldn’t want to kill 99.9% of all that stuff?
 We’ll admit it: From time to time, we’ve been known to want to end some germs, too.

 The trouble is it’s not that simple.
-Dig a little more deeply, and you’ll find that in order to sanitize and disinfect a surface using one leading disinfecting spray, you’ll need to pre-clean it first (you know, that clean before the clean method your mom used to employ before the maid arrived).
+Dig a little more deeply, and you’ll find that in order to sanitize and disinfect a surface using one leading disinfecting spray, you’ll need to pre-clean it first (you know, that clean before the clean method your mom used to employ before the house cleaner arrived).

 That’s not all.
 If you’re looking to sanitize your surface, let it remain wet for 10 seconds and then air dry.
 If what you want is a disinfected surface, though, you’ll have to keep it wet for three minutes before air drying.
 (And what’s the difference anyway?)